-142. The receipt of an amount arising from the payment of insurance costs is a distribution that arises as an incident of the Grower holding a 'forestry interest' in the Project.
+144. The receipt of an amount arising from the payment of insurance costs is a distribution that arises as an incident of the Grower holding a 'forestry interest' in the Project.
 It is an item of ordinary income and is assessable under section 6-5 in the year in which it is derived.

-Sections 35-10 and 35-55 - deferral of losses from non-commercial business activities and the Commissioner's discretion
+Deferral of losses from non-commercial business activities and the Commissioner's discretion